-Owen distributed copies of the "2014-2015 WTCS Completer's Report," which presents employment data on apprentices that completed related instruction during that time.
-He added that apprenticeship enrollment in technical colleges across all sectors has increased dramatically over the past three years.
-He encouraged attendees to read the written update.
-Attendees did not have questions or comments.
+Nancy Nakkoul distributed copies of the "2014-2015 WTCS Completer's Report," which presents employment data on apprentices that completed related instruction during that time.
+She noted the pool of Painting apprentices was small, but the response rate was high.